osamaashraf6/Ruby-Capstone-Project/README.md

 ### Key Features <a name="key-features"></a>

-> Describe between 1-3 key features of the application.

-- [ ] Created a database named vet_clinic.
+- [ ] Create Item class in a separate .rb file👌
+- [ ] Add All Item class properties visible in the diagram defined and set up in the constructor method💯
-- [ ] Created a table named animals with corresponding columns upon the requirements💯
+- [ ] Implement methods:can_be_archived?() in the Item class👌
-- [ ] Inserted data of 4 animals with the corresponding name, date_of_birth, weight, neutered status, and escape attempts👌

 <p align="right">(<a href="#readme-top">back to top</a>)</p>